strayMat/cehr-bert/eds_notes.md

 ## 2. Generate training data for CEHR-BERT

 Checking what does `/spark_apps/generate_training_data.py::main`
-- preprocess_domain_table: I deactivated the rollup, so it does nothing but force the colnames to lower
+- `preprocess_domain_table`: I deactivated the rollup, so it does nothing but force the colnames to lower
 - I force datetime conversion from string since pyspark is super null for this task...
 - Then it produces event tables with `join_domain_tables`, then it joins person and domain tables
-- `create_sequence_data_with_att` creates the sequences : TODO:
+- `create_sequence_data_with_att` creates the sequences : I had to make sure the datetime are well converted from string to datetime.
+It returned empty dataframe.

 The command on eds should be
 ```console